- RULE NO: RULE TITLE

 (a) No change.

-(b) Performance Reporting.
-The intervention and treatment team shall prepare a Performance Summary (RS 007, September 2006) at 90-day intervals, beginning 90 days from the signing of the youth’s performance plan, or at shorter intervals when requested by the committing court.
-Additionally, the intervention and treatment team shall prepare a Performance Summary prior to the youth’s release, discharge or transfer from the program.
+(RS 007, September 2006)at 90-day intervals, beginning 90 days from the signing of the youths performance plan, or at shorter intervals when requested by the committing court.
+Additionally, the intervention and treatment team shall prepare a Performance Summary prior to the youths release, discharge or transfer from the program.1.
+Each Performance Summary shall address, at a minimum, the following areas:

 a.
-The youth’s status on each performance plan goal;
+The youths status on each performance plan goal;

 b.
-The youth’s overall treatment progress if the youth has a treatment plan;
+The youths overall treatment progress if the youth has a treatment plan;

 c.
-The youth’s academic status, including performance and behavior in school;
+The youths academic status, including performance and behavior in school;

 d.
-The youth’s behavior, including level of motivation and readiness for change, interactions with peers and staff, overall behavior adjustment, and, for any initial Performance Summary, the youth’s initial adjustment to the program;
+The youths behavior, including level of motivation and readiness for change, interactions with peers and staff, overall behavior adjustment, and, for any initial Performance Summary, the youths initial adjustment to the program;

 e.
 Significant positive and negative incidents or events; and